Rachida Brakni

 Rachida Brakni (born 15 February 1977) is a French actress and producer.

 Biography

 In 2001, she joined the Comédie Française, as a member of which she won a Molière Award for her performance in Ruy Blas.
 In 2002, she was awarded the César Award for Most Promising Actress for her performance in Chaos.

 In 2010, she directed her husband, Éric Cantona, in Face au paradis (In Front of Paradise), a contemporary play.
 The production opened at Théâtre Marigny on the Champs-Élysées on 26 January 2010.

 In 2012, she became the face of the fashion brand The Kooples in an advertising campaign.

 Personal life

-Brakni is married to actor and former professional footballer Eric Cantona.
+Brakni was born in France to Algerian parents.
+She is married to actor and former professional footballer Eric Cantona.